Writer(s): John Lennon, Paul McCartney (see lyrics here)

 Peak: 14 US, 13 CB, 14 GR, 12 HR, 1 CL, 8 UK, 13 CN, 2 AU, 1 DF (Click for codes to charts.)

 Sales (in millions): 1.0 US, 0.2 UK, 1.2 world (includes US + UK)

 Airplay/Streaming (in millions): 10.0 radio, 56.6 video, 367.28 streaming

-The song came effortlessly.
-Paul McCartney said, “[I] tumbled out of bed and put my hands on the piano keys and I had a tune in my head.”
+The music for “Yesterday” came effortlessly to Paul McCartney.
+He was staying in an attic room in London on Wimpole Street while the Beatles were filming their Help! movie.
+Paul said he woke up one morning with the melody.
+SS He said, “[I] tumbled out of bed and put my hands on the piano keys and I had a tune in my head.”
 RSP He assumed he’d unconsciously plagiarized it, TB remembering one of the many jazz tunes his dad had known.
 RS500 As he told The Hollywood Reporter, “I…spent about three weeks asking all the music people I knew, ‘What is this song?’
 I couldn’t believe I’d written it.”
-BR1-185
+FB

 Once he knew it was original, Paul gave the song some dummy lyrics.
 He said, “the lyrics used to go, ‘Scrambled eggs, oh my baby how I love your legs.’”
 SS Once the Help! movie was done, Paul went on a European vacation at the end of May with his girlfriend Jane Asher.
 He finished the song over a two-week period.
 He said, this “was quite a long time for me.
 Generally, John and I would sit down and finish within three hours.”
 SS